dbos-inc/dbos-demo-apps/typescript/nextjs-calendar/README.md

 ![Screen shot of DBOS Task Scheduler](./img/DBOSTaskScheduler.png)

 ### Adding Tasks
-To schedule a task, or repeating series, double click on open space on the calendar.
+To schedule a task, or repeating series, click on open space on the calendar.
 (The date and time clicked will be used for the initial population of the "Start Time" field.)

 ![Screen shot of the popup for adding a new task](./img/NewTaskScreen.png)